 Requirements Date Status Progress Notes 5.
-Report on the implementation status of the CM AS Plan of Correctio n: B. Reporting on the implementation status in Defendants' monthly reports to the CM.
-Beginning Mar.
-15, 2016 Ongoing DSHS entered into a second System Improvement Agreement with the Centers for Medicare and Medicaid Services.
+Report on the implementation status of the CMS Plan of Correction: B. Reporting on the implementation status in Defendants' monthly reports to the CM.
+Beginning March 15, 2016 Ongoing DSHS entered into a second System Improvement Agreement with the Centers for Medicare and Medicaid Services.
 This agreement ran from Nov.
 2, 2017-July 2, 2018 and defense counsel shared it with Dr. Mauch on Nov.
 3, 2017.
 As a result of a Court Order in April, the department worked with Plaintiffs and the Court Monitor in developing a bed capacity/expansion plan.
 WSH was resurveyed May 2018 and did not meet all the Conditions of Participation with CMS.
 WSH was decertified July 9, 2018.
 WSH continues to work using Functional Work Teams towards CMS certification.
 ESH remains accredited by The Joint Commission and CMS certified.
 The Legislature funded the new hospital in phases, which will be required to meet COPs for CMS certification.
-The project is in the demolition phase as of spring 2024.
-6. Plan for recruiting and staffing 30 beds at WSI with CMS's te C. Reporting on the implementation status of the plan and timeframe in Defendants' monthly reports to the CM.
-Beginning Apr.
-15, 2016 Ongoing DSHS entered into a second SIA with CMS.
+The project broke ground on Oct.
+17, 2024.
+6. Plan for recruiting and staffing 30 beds at WSF vith CMS's ter C. Reporting on the implementation status of the plan and timeframe in Defendants' monthly reports to the CM.
+Beginning April 15, 2016 Ongoing DSHS entered into a second SIA with CMS.
 This agreement ran from Nov.
 2, 2017-July 2, 2018 and defense counsel shared it with Dr. Mauch on Nov.
 3, 2017.
 As a result of a court order in April, the department worked with Plaintiffs and the Court Monitor in developing a bed capacity/expansion plan.
 WSH was resurveyed May 2018 and did not meet all the COP with CMS.
 WSH was decertified July 9, 2018.
 WSH continues to work using FWTs towards CMS certification.
 PSHB Sec.
 204 budgeted for the 30 beds at WSH and was completed prior to CMS decertification.
-8. Remove barriers to the expenditure of the \$4.8 3 million in currently allocated di version funds:

-Requirements Date Status Progress Notes

-D. Executing contracts for implementation by Apr.
-15, 2016 Complete Prosecutorial diversion was funded for FY'24 effective July 1,

-the selected providers.
-2023-June 30, 2024.
+Requirements Date Status Progress Notes 8.
+Remove barriers to the expenditure of the \$4.8 million in currently allocated diversion funds: D. Executing contracts for implementation by the selected providers.
+April 15, 2016 Complete Prosecutorial diversion was funded for FY'24 effective July 1, 2023-June 30, 2024.